This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Benefits of Building Garden Ponds and Wildlife Ponds in Direct Sunlight vs. Shaded Areas

-When building a large garden pond or wildlife pond, agriculturalists and gardening experts recommend more direct sunlight.
-Ponds with built-in alignment with direct sunlight (receiving a minimum of 6 hours a day are likely to thrive.
+Agriculturalists and gardening experts recommend more direct sunlight when building a large garden pond or wildlife pond.
+Ponds with built-in alignment with direct sunlight (receiving a minimum of 6 hours daily) are likely to thrive.

 This means that flowering plants can benefit from the vitamins and minerals provided by the sun to maintain healthy and noticeable growth.
 Having flowering plants around your pond is a great way to improve the aesthetics of your landscape and outdoor living areas.

-Another important factor to consider when building larger ponds situated in direct sunlight vs. smaller ponds – making sure your pond is level.
-An unlevel pond can spell disaster in the areas of maintenance, filling, nutrition, and filtering.
+Another important factor to consider when building larger ponds in direct sunlight vs. smaller ponds is to ensure your pond is level.
+An unlevel pond can spell disaster in maintenance, filling, nutrition, and filtering.

 New pond builders should ensure that their pond project is as level as possible for the landscape to prevent an unsuccessful build.
-Below, we discuss a few reasons why building a level garden pond or wildlife pond is critical for success.
+Below, we discuss why building a level garden or wildlife pond is critical for success.

 Keep Reading to Find Out Why It’s Critically Important to Level Your Pond (Whether It’s Built-In Sun or Shade)

 Making mistakes during the pond-building process happens to the best of us.
-Checking to make sure your pond container is completely level and using gardening materials like sand and similar organic leveling materials can mean the difference between an even and unlevel pond.
+Checking to ensure your pond container is completely level and using gardening materials like sand and similar organic leveling materials can mean the difference between an even and unlevel pond.

 An unlevel pond can result in undesired runoff.
 An excess of dirty runoff draining from an unlevel garden pond can cause dirt and debris to contaminate the pond.

-Other important factors that may affect your pond building project include garden pond pumps and wildlife pond water filtration systems that keep pond water circulating at the desired flow rate.
+Other important factors affecting your pond building project include garden pond pumps and wildlife pond water filtration systems that keep pond water circulating at the desired flow rate.

 What Materials Are Required to Build Your Own Pond?